tobiasflohre/movie-database/README.md

 #### Running the applications

+Now clone this repository and check out master.
+From command line you may just call `./buildAndStartup.sh` to build and startup all applications.
+You need to have `mvn` and `java` on your path for that.
+If you're not on OSX it should be easy to adapt the script to your OS.
+I piped the logs to `dev/null` because the applications themselves are logging to `/tmp`.

-Now clone this repository, check out master and import all Maven projects to your IDE, then run the class `NavigationApplication` in the project movie-database-navigation, the class `ActorsApplication` in the project movie-database-actors and the class `MoviesApplication` in the project movie-database-movies.
-Then access [http://moviedatabase.com](http://moviedatabase.com) in your browser.
+Alternatively, in your IDE import all Maven projects, then run the class `NavigationApplication` in the project movie-database-navigation, the class `ActorsApplication` in the project movie-database-actors, the class `MoviesApplication` in the project movie-database-movies and the class `MonitoringApplication`in the project movie-database-monitoring.

+Then access [http://moviedatabase.com](http://moviedatabase.com) in your browser for the application.
 Currently there are two users, admin/admin and user/user.
+For monitoring with Spring Boot Admin access [http://localhost:8083](http://localhost:8083).

 ### Build & Run without security
 If you really shy away from installing nginx and Redis, you may just start the applications without security.
 Remove the dependency to movie-database-security from movie-database-movies and movie-database-actors, then remove the reference to `SecurityConfiguration` from those two projects (making them compile-clean again).
 Now start `NavigationApplication` and `MoviesApplication` (or `ActorsApplication`) and browse to [http://localhost:8080/movie-app](http://localhost:8080/movie-app) ([http://localhost:8082/actor-app](http://localhost:8082/actor-app)).
 Navigation links won't work, search works.